alexandru-elisei/linux/Documentation/virt/kvm/api.rst

   =======    ==============================================================
   EINTR      an unmasked signal is pending
-  ENOEXEC    the vcpu hasn't been initialized or the guest tried to execute
+  ENOEXEC    the vcpu hasn't been initialized, the guest tried to execute
+             instructions from device memory (arm64) or the vcpu has been scheduled on a cpu not in the list specified by KVM_ARM_VCPU_SUPPORTED_CPUS (arm64).
-             instructions from device memory (arm64) ENOSYS     data abort outside memslots with no syndrome info and KVM_CAP_ARM_NISV_TO_USER not enabled (arm64) EPERM      SVE feature set but not finalized (arm64)
+  ENOSYS     data abort outside memslots with no syndrome info and
+             KVM_CAP_ARM_NISV_TO_USER not enabled (arm64)
+  EPERM      SVE feature set but not finalized (arm64)